Skip to main content

 To organize your balloons, simply click the Select Multiple Annotations function (the dotted square) in the toolbar, and click + drag over all your balloons.
 This will simultaneously select every balloon within the area you choose.

-Once you select which balloons you would like to organize, you will notice a new set of options pop up on the left side of your screen.
+Once you select which balloons you would like to organize, you will notice a new set of options pop up above your drawing.
 These are all different ways of organizing your balloons:

 This will align all selected balloons with your leftmost selected balloon.